foss-responders/fossresponders.com/index.md

 ## Need help?

-If you work on open source are affected by Coronavirus, please get in touch.
-We are actively looking for ways to help out community members.
+COVID-19 is impacting the open source industry in many ways.
+If you or your community has been impacted, please let us know.
+We are actively looking for ways to help.
+Help may come in many forms such as advice on how to cancel and negotiate your event contracts, how to managed digital events, and individual or organizational financial support.

 <a href="https://github.com/foss-responders/support-requests/issues/new?assignees=&labels=&template=i-am-trying-to-do-this-all-myself-and-i-need-a-partner.md&title=%5BHELP%5D">
   <span class="btn help">